 Allison Carter of Allison Carter Celebrates has been described as “Martha Stewart meets Chelsea Handler”, which I couldn’t agree with more.
 This girl knows her celebrations, but can dish about The Real Housewives of Potomac with me.
 Y’all… she’s seriously so fun!
 How could you not be when your job is literally to plan parties?

-She’s a party planner who happens to have a knack for getting featured in some seriously big name publications.
+She’s a party planner who happens to have a knack for getting featured in some seriously big-name publications.
 Um hello… Martha?
 Oprah?
 Yeah, she’s legit.
-She’s spillin the beans on everything you need to know about how can get your business featured in places that will earn you massive street cred.
+She’s spilling the beans on how to get your business featured in places that will earn you massive street cred.